Academic Satisfactory Progress

 Undergraduates must declare a major by the time they have completed five (5) academic-year quarters and earned 105 credits or a hold will be placed on their registration until they either declare a major, or meet with an adviser and receive a pre-major extension.
 The hold is placed on the student record when five (5) or more academic-year quarters and 105 or more credits have been completed.
 Transfer students who are admitted to the University with 105 or more credits are expected to declare a major before their second quarter at the UW, or obtain an extension from an adviser.

 You will be granted a pre-major extension if your adviser decides that you are pursuing a reasonable goal, and have a good chance of gaining admission to your intended major.
-The extension will be granted for the number of quarters it should take you to complete the admission requirements of your major.

 You will receive a warning letter from the University as you approach five (5) academic-year quarters and 105 credits, if you have not yet declared a major.
 If you complete five (5) academic-year quarters and 105 credits and are still a pre-major, the registration system will not let you register for the next quarter.
 To avoid registration delays, meet with the appropriate adviser at least one quarter before you complete five (5) academic-year quarters and 105 credits.